derrickaw/NetworkRTP/README.md

 	REQUIRES EXISTING CONNECTION

 Command: "window W"
-	Set the maximum receiver’s window-size at the FxA-client
+	Set the maximum receiverï¿½s window-size at the FxA-client
 	W: The window-size (in segments).

 Command: "disconnect"